muchdogesec/siemrules/README.md

 ```

 Returns all Indicator objects that match the criteria.

-Returns all Report objects that match the criteria.

 * `file_id` (optional, list): search by Report ID generated from this file
 * `id` (optional): search using the Indicator ID from this file